Updated: Feb 15

 Again, this is a useful exercise which I use often, but I find that it is better to add it into the programme during the later stages of the rehab process.
 During the first few weeks of a rehab programme, I find that doing any exercise that really isolates the adductor muscles tend to flare them up.
 In my experience, it works much better if you do global exercises that work the adductors in combination with the hamstrings or quads, and then add in more targeted work once the tendons have calmed down a bit.

-This is a brilliant exercise for when your tendon has calmed down, as it not only works the adductors when you pull the band in, but it also works the adductors of the leg that is supporting you.
+This is a brilliant exercise for when your tendon has calmed down, as it not only works the adductors when you pull the exercise band in, but it also works the adductors of the leg that is supporting you.
 So make sure you do it on both legs!

 About the Author